How to participate in the Health Care Culinary Contest

 Scoring and selection process

 Health Care Without Harm, in partnership with Practice Greenhealth, is teaming up with Menus of Change, an initiative of The Culinary Institute of America and Harvard T.H.
 Chan School of Public Health, to judge recipes submitted by applicants.
-The top five recipes will be tested by the Kalamazoo Valley Community College Culinary School.
-A winner will be announced in March 2021.
+The top five recipes will be tested by the College of Food Innovation & Technology at Johnson & Wales University in Rhode Island.
+Winners will be notified by email/phone by April 2023 and announced at CleanMed, May 25, 2023.
 Entries will be scored and points will be awarded in the following categories:

 - Narrative (10 points)